Author: Mike Riggs

 With a couple of ounces saved, it was time to select a new powerplant.
 Typically, low Kv motors are used for Pattern applications, allowing for a quieter, slower-turning propeller with less cavitation noise.

-Flying at 3,300 feet above Mean Sea Level, in 90°-plus temperatures, creates interesting power and cooling considerations.
+Flying at 3,300 feet above mean sea level, in temperatures in excess of 90°, creates interesting power and cooling considerations.

-Great Planes sells a wood mount for the Sequence 1.20, but it’s a front mount and the larger-diameter Himax 6320 did not fit into the aftermarket mount.
-I chose a 4.2-ounce Castle Creations Phoenix Ice2 HV 80 ESC to replace the 5.1-ounce ElectriFly Silver Series 80-amp ESC with a weight differential of nearly an ounce.
+Great Planes sells a wood mount for the Sequence 1.20, but it's a front mount and the larger-diameter Himax 6320 did not fit.

 My first electric motor was an AXI 5330, which loudly dinged every time the brake engaged.
-At one time I wrongfully thought judges downgraded my landings because of the dinging.
-I turned the brake off and have opted to use an idle ever since.
+At one time I wrongfully thought judges downgraded my landings because of the dinging, so I turned the brake off and have since opted to use an idle.

 It turned out that non-level wings were the reason for downgraded landings.
 Judges downgrading my wings for not being level?
 Gimme a break!
 My flying deserved to be scored better than it was!
 Hug a judge the next chance you get.
 They work hard.

-The 1.8-ounce Futaba S9151 rudder servo used in the review is not rated for 6-volt operation and required a .4-ounce Castle BEC to regulate voltage to an acceptable 5.1 volts.
+The 1.8-ounce Futaba S9151 rudder servo used in the review is not rated for 6-volt operation and required a 0.4-ounce Castle Creations BEC to regulate voltage to an acceptable 5.1 volts.

 I had inadvertently purchased a thick-walled 10mm carbon tube instead of a lighter, thin-walled version.
 With zero weight savings, the aluminum tube was reinstalled before leaving the workshop for the evening.
 Using published weights, the substitutions shaved a respectable 4.21 ounces from the airframe.